liwencee/Shoebiz/README.md

 # Shoebiz

-This ptoject is to dockerize a code base and deploy on docker hub. this dockerfile is downloaded and deoploy into kubernetes and later the website is deployed on the brouser
+This project is to dockerize a code base and deploy on docker hub. this dockerfile is downloaded and deoploy into kubernetes and later the website is deployed on the brouser

 STEPS
 **************************************************************